If you haven't signed yet, you're in the right place.

 You received a written quote, proposal, or summary sheet

-The companion guide to the decoder.
-Explains what each risk category means, what each score level signals, and exactly what to do next for each outcome — including when a 'low risk' result still requires additional verification.
+Use this after running the decoder.
+Explains what each risk category means, what each score level signals, and exactly what to do next — including what 'low risk' result still requires before you sign, and when to escalate to Stage 4 (contract review).

 Common mistake at this stage